Kjir/kjir.github.io/content/post/my-tech-wishlist.md

 * **Elixir/Erlang, Elm, Clojure, Haskell, Scala**: Functional programming is very hot right now and I find very interesting how some of the concepts helped to solve modern problems (I'm looking at you, state management!).
-I'd love to work professionaly with one of those, also to explore their shortcomings and *become a better programmer* in the process.
+I'd love to work professionally with one of those, also to explore their shortcomings and *become a better programmer* in the process.
 * **Rust, Go**: Those are relatively new kids on the block!
 Using modern programming languages to write (relatively) low-level programs must be fun,